SCOMBA

-SCOMBA (Sistema de COMbate de los Buques de la Armada; meaning "Spanish Navy's ship's combat system") is a unified combat system that equips the majority of Spanish naval vessels since 2010.
+SCOMBA (Sistema de Combate de los Buques de la Armada; meaning "Spanish Navy's ship's combat system") is a unified combat system that is equipped to the majority of Spanish naval vessels since 2010.
 It is a variant of the Aegis combat system.

 History

 SCOMBA is a Spanish national version of the Aegis combat system evolved from a technology transfer, including lines of source code included in the program, this includes commonality with the C&D (Command and Decision) and ADS (Aegis Display System) of the US Navy version, with the aim of unifying in a common core all future Spanish Navy combat systems sharing source code, specifications, interface, equipment and training all without an external support.

 General characteristics

 The hardware is composed of two redundant ARES processing units, a variable amount of CONAM terminals, two or three monitors, a digital video TV and radar server (SD2V), a variable amount of large display screens linked to a wide range of sensors.

 During the development of SCOMBA the following sensors where integrated among others: